 Yes, you may saute green beans without blanching too.
 But if you saute directly, it will take longer time to get cooked rather than by initial blanching.
-Also with longer time, the beans lose it’s color and some nutritions are lost because of over-cooking.
+Also when cooked for a long time, the beans lose their color and become pale.
+And along with color, it loses some nutrients because of over-cooking.

 Why blanching the green beans before sauteing is good?

 By blanching for 2 - 3 minutes (maximum), we are reducing the cooking time and at the same time, it helps in preserving the natural color, texture, and nutrients that might be lost if we will directly saute the beans.